 John "Reuben" Minerd was born in 1860 on the state line of Indiana and Ohio, near the town of Monroeville, Allen County, IN, the son of James and Martha Jane (Sheehan) Minerd.
 He was the third consecutive generation to own the Minerd family farm which his pioneer grandparents originally settled.

-Tragically, Reuben was one of four siblings, but also was raised with a foster sister, Catherine "Kate" Singer, and with fatherless first cousins Mentzer and Corwin Tilbury.
+While Reuben was one of four siblings, thanks to the tragedy of early death, also was raised with a foster sister, Catherine "Kate" Singer, and fatherless first cousins Mentzer and Corwin Tilbury.

 On Aug.
 7, 1901, Reuben married Alice Maude Bell (1883-1974), a native of Paulding County, OH and the daughter of Edwin and Mary (Craven) Bell.
 Reuben was 23 years older than his bride.

 The Minerds had two children -- Reuben Perry "Corwin" Minerd and Goldie Ethel Moennig.
 They are said to have named their daughter after "Goldie Morgan," the adopted daughter of a local judge.

 The Minerds resided on the family farm on the state line, near Dixon, OH and Monroeville, IN.

 A terrible fire burned down the Minerds' old original pioneer house in 1917.
 Reuben's elderly father was injured in the calamity, and the news was published in the Fort Wayne newspapers.